Animal Advocates provides humane coyote

 The coyote in Los Angeles, California weighs 20-30 pounds and stands 23 to 26 inches at the shoulder.
 In appearance, the coyote looks similar to a

 The coyote is an extremely intelligent predator than has adapted to living in close proximity to humans.
 Coyotes, whose natural habitat is the Los Angeles basin, have adjusted to the shrinking habitat by living closer to humans, sometimes in

 Coyotes use the flood control channels, freeways, hillside erosion gutters, city streets and sidewalks as a convenient means of travel.
 They find an abundant source of water from swimming pools, gutters, leaking hose faucets and sprinkler heads, bird baths and pet water dishes in residential areas.

 carrion and fruit, it will not hesitate to kill cats, small dogs, poultry, sheep or goats given the opportunity.
 They learn that domestic animals are easier to catch than wild

 WHAT YOU CAN DO TO PROTECT YOUR FAMILY, PETS, POULTRY AND LIVESTOCK

 Coyotes are capable of scaling fences up to six feet high.
 They will also dig under fences.
-They can be deterred by increasing the height of fencing to a total of at least eight feet and facing the top outward at an 45 degree angle.
+They can be deterred by increasing the height of fencing to a total of at least eight feet and facing it outward at an 45 degree angle.
 Bury the bottom of the fence at least six to twelve inches underground to prevent the coyote from digging underneath.

 Chickens, rabbits and other small animals often kept outdoors should be kept in well protected areas and in sturdy cages at night.
 Cages made of chicken wire will not keep desperate coyotes or other predators from entering.
 Stronger gauge wiring is a necessity in protecting these small animals.

 guidelines, you will not only keep coyotes away but also other wildlife, stray

 territory.
 Coyotes are actually the least of your pets worries.
-Your pet can be killed by cars, dogs, kids, poison...
+Your pet can be killed by cars, dogs, cats, kids,

 *Accompany your small dog on a leash in a well lighted area at night for walks.

 *Walk your dog on a leash whenever you take it off your property.